-TRANSFER OF CREDITS: ACC accepts credits for equivalent courses bearing "C-" or higher grades to ACC from institutions accredited as degree-granting by a regional accrediting body for higher education at the time the coursework was completed.
-Credits from colleges that are accredited by other accrediting bodies, as recognized by the U.S. Department of Education, are considered on a case-by-case basis.
-Credits from non-accredited colleges are not transferred.
+TRANSFER OF CREDITS: Point University accepts credits for equivalent courses bearing "C-" or higher grades to ACC from institutions accredited as degree-granting by a regional accrediting body for higher education at the time the coursework was completed.
+Credits from universities that are accredited by other accrediting bodies, as recognized by the U.S. Department of Education, are considered on a case-by-case basis.
+Credits from non-accredited colleges and universities are not transferred.